Frequently asked questions

 How can I recycle my old office furniture?

-WARPit is a new online portal which makes it easy for University staff to share surplus items such as furniture and office consumables with other University staff.
-More information on getting involved
+WARPit is a new online portal that makes it easy for University staff to share surplus items such as furniture and office consumables with other University staff.
+More information on using WARPit

 I’m having an end of term clear out: where can I donate clothes and other small items?